DovetailSoftware/dovetail-bootstrap/readme.md

 ### Dovetail SDK

-Bootstrap requires [.Net 4.0 Full](http://www.microsoft.com/download/en/details.aspx?id=17718) is dependant on the Dovetail SDK [nuget package](http://nuget.org) bundled with the Dovetail SDK starting with [version 3.2](http://support.dovetailsoftware.com/selfservice/products/show/Dovetail%20SDK) released January 19th 2012.
-We recommend that you use Visual Studio 2010 SP1 with IIS Express installed.
+Bootstrap requires [.Net 4.7.2](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472) is dependant on the Dovetail SDK [nuget package](http://nuget.org) bundled with the Dovetail SDK starting with [version 3.2](http://support.dovetailsoftware.com/selfservice/products/show/Dovetail%20SDK) released January 19th 2012.
+We recommend that you use Visual Studio 2019 or newer with IIS Express installed.

 > To download the latest version of Dovetail SDK sign onto [Dovetail's Support Center](http://support.dovetailsoftware.com/selfservice/resources) and click on [My Products]( http://support.dovetailsoftware.com/selfservice/products/owned).
 If you are entitled to Dovetail SDK you will see it in your list of products.
 If you do not have access to Dovetail SDK or wish to become a Dovetail customer please [contact us](mailto:support@dovetailsoftware.com)